Bluegrass Roster

 WATCH | LISTEN

-Among the very few true legends of bluegrass music, Sam has done it all, from jamming with Bill Monroe to helping to invent the Newgrass Revival to introducing a new generation of pickers into the finer points of the bluegrass jam.
+Among the very few true legends of bluegrass music, Sam has done it all, from jamming with Bill Monroe to helping to invent the Newgrass Revival to introducing a new generation of pickers to the finer points of the bluegrass jam.
+In 2025, the 2023 IBMA Hall of Fame Member picked up yet another IBMA Award nomination, for Mandolin Player of the Year, an award he has won four times, among his 13 IBMA awards in total.

 Responsible Agent: Barron Ruth